AU-DIS/ConQA/repro-kit/README.md

   * gptj6: all the rephrased queries for ConQA.
   * gptj6-abs: conceptual rephrased queries for ConQA.
   * gptj6-nonabs: descriptive rephrased queries for ConQA.
+  * coco5k: queries for the coco5k dataset.
+It can be used only with this dataset.

-To run all the reported experiments execute `paper_exp.sh`, all the results are present in `paper_res.csv`.
+To run all the reported experiments execute `replicability_exp.sh` and `reproducibility_exp.sh` for the replicability and reproducibilit experiments respectively.

 ## Semantic analisis